-Implementing a software breakpoint means inserting a special instruction and with that modifying the system memory.
-If the Verify option is enabled, winIDEA compares the system memory with program in the download file.
-Since system memory has been modified by a breakpoint, verify will report errors.
+Implementing a software breakpoint means inserting a special breakpoint instruction to the execution memory.
+This means that the actual memory, containing the code, will be modified.
+If the Verify option is enabled, winIDEA compares the actual memory with the Program File.
+Since the memory has been modified by a breakpoint, verify will report errors.

 If you are using the Verify command, disable all breakpoints prior to that: